Deputy Director, Bioenergy Technologies Office

 You are here

-Valerie is currently on a detail from the Bioenergy Technologies Office (BETO) to the Wind Energy Technologies Office, where she serves as the acting director.
-As the Deputy Director for BETO, she oversaw efforts to improve performance, lower costs, and accelerate market entry of advanced biofuels and bioproducts.
+As the Deputy Director for the Bioenergy Technologies Office, Dr. Valerie Sarisky-Reed oversees efforts to improve performance, lower costs, and accelerate market entry of advanced biofuels and bioproducts.

 She has more than 24 years of experience in addressing energy and environmental issues faced by the United States and globally.
 In addition to her programmatic activities, she is a founding member of the Metabolic Engineering Working Group, which is an interagency effort to advance metabolic engineering technologies for industrial, agricultural, and human needs.
 She had the honor of serving the Chief Scientist at the U.S. Department of Agriculture, helping to build bridges between the two agencies.